SafetyPrompts Logo

 Added to SafetyPrompts.com on 04.01.2024.

 3,852 tuples.
 Each tuple is an identity group plus a stereotype attribute.
-IndianStereotypes was created to create stereotype benchmark for the Indian context.
+IndianStereotypes was created to benchmark stereotypes for the Indian context.
 The dataset language is English.
 Dataset entries are human-written: sampled from IndicCorp-en.
 The dataset license is Apache 2.0.

 Other notes: